georgenturner/viability-report/README.md

 >"In the last decade, London has lost 8,000 social-rented homes.
 Under the Tory-led coalition, the amount of affordable housing delivered across the country fell by a third – from 53,000 homes completed in 2010 to 36,000 in 2014.
 Much of the reason lies hidden in these developers’ viability assessments and the dark arts of accounting, which have become all-powerful tools in the way our cities are being shaped."[^]

 Planning authorities have also raised concerns.
-Islington council recntly told the House of Lords Environment committee:
+Islington council recently told the House of Lords Environment committee:

 >Developers’ viability assessments are systematically pessimistic in their assumptions about their ability to deliver planning obligations such as affordable housing and